Clean Energy & Public Policy

 Assisted the town in creating the Green Marblehead Committee and developed a Climate Action Plan Framework to help guide the committee in its work.
 Our two representatives helped devleop the committee's visioning document, Marblehead Climate Vision: Charting a Path to Carbon Neutrality by 2040, which was adopted unanimously by the Board of Selectment.
 The next step is for the town to develop a climate action plan.
 To read the town visioning document, click here.
 To read our Climate Action Plan Framework click here.

 Worked with MMLD on a grant proposal to fund public electric vehicle charging stations.
-As a result of the grant the town received, new charging stations will be installed at Rounhouse Road and the Mary Alley Municipal Building in addition to the two public chargers already available in the MMLD parking lot.
+As a result of the grant the town received, new charging stations were installed at Rounhouse Road and the Mary Alley Municipal Building in addition to the two public chargers already available in the MMLD parking lot.
 With the help of MMLD, the town has also purchased its first electric vehicle.

 Worked to educate the public, including sponsoring a forum on what other cities and towns are doing to reduce their carbon emissions, a Green Home and Car Show, and a Green Heating Solutions webinar.